SiobhanP1/art-shop-ecommerce-store/README.md

 * Include links to useful and valuable websites for the users.
-* Include useful content in the form of a blog with articles that are likely to prove useful to target users and bring them to the website.
+* Include useful content in the form of a blog with articles that are likely to prove useful to target users and bring traffic to the website.

 ## AGILE Methodology